karambarakat/cms_for_rust/README.md

         // SELECT * FROM Todo
         st.select(all_columns());

-        // This will use information from sqlx to figure out
+        // This will use information from sqlx::Type to figure out
         // the type of the output on the fly st.fetch_all(&db.0, row_to_json_cached::sqlite_row())
             .await